swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy/chapter-38-train-the-model-on-a-kubernetes-pod.md

 * the `train-and-report` job runs on the self-hosted GPU runner.
 It trains the model and pushes the trained model to the remote bucket with DVC.
 * the `cleanup-runner` job destroys the self-hosted GPU runner that was created.
-  It also guarantees that the GPU runner pod is removed, even when if the previous step failed or was manually cancelled.
+  It also guarantees that the GPU runner pod is removed, even if the previous step failed or was manually cancelled.

 When merging pull requests: